 ownership over the profits (or losses) of the Boost business.

 Also, Boost shares the same IT, engineering, HR, and other

 departments with the parent company.
 In addition, Boost does

 pay a per minute wholesale cost.
 This gives Boost a much

-advantage MVNOs because its cost structure is so much lower.
+advantage over MVNOs because its cost structure is so much lower.

 It's certainly not uncommon for people to lump Boost into

 category, however, those that do either don't understand what an MVNO

 is, or they are not fully aware of the structure of the Boost business.